DoSOCSv1/DoSOCS1.0-Database/README.md

 Database

+Copyright (C) 2014 University of Nebraska at Omaha.
 ========

+About
-Database schema for related projects
+Database schema for is a Free Open Source Software (FOSS) project built for OCRL related projects